jsffeng/terminal_api/README.md

-A RESTful API server to handle client/terminal request as belows:
+A RESTful API server described to handle client/terminal request as below:
 -----------------------------------------------------------------
 1. When client sends POST request as the following command does:
 curl -X POST -d ‘json={"cardType":"Visa","TransactionType":"Credit"}’ http://localhost:8888/terminals